 (b) any information that the Commissioner of Police has regarding any involvement, or suspected involvement, of the relevant person in serious and organised crime.

-[Section 152C inserted by No. 73 of 2006 s.
+[Section 152C inserted: No. 73 of 2006 s.
 97.]

 152D.
 Notice of s.
 152B application etc. to be given to relevant person